📅December 14, 2025

 Not usually — especially after age 50.
 Skipping breakfast can raise cortisol and lead to overeating later, worsening glucose swings.
 Instead, choose a low-glycemic, protein-rich breakfast.
 If you're not hungry, wait 90 minutes — but aim to eat something nourishing within 2 hours of waking.

-#### Do I need a glucose monitor to follow a morning routine after holiday feast?
+Do I need a glucose monitor to know if these routines are working?

 Not necessarily — but it helps.
 If you've never checked your numbers, consider a short 3-day trial: test fasting and 2-hour post-breakfast for insight.
 Many pharmacies offer free or low-cost meters, and results empower smarter choices.
 Even without a meter, noticing energy, clarity, and hunger patterns gives valuable clues.